 If you suspect that your car is leaking brake fluid, it’s certainly something that you shouldn’t ignore.
-Eventually, you may begin to notice the brake pedal becoming spongy, which can be signs that you need to get it sorted as soon as possible.
+Eventually, you may begin to notice the brake pedal becoming spongy, which can be a sign that you need to get it sorted out as soon as possible.

 Other signs that your brake fluid is leaking include:

 - Dashboard warning light

 In terms of fixing the leaking brake fluid, you’ll want to inspect the master cylinder, ABS module, brake lines, bleeder valves, rotors, drum, pistons and other brake components.
 If possible, by using an OBD2 scanner, you may be able to identify the exact cause of the problem and save hours of guesswork.
 Depending upon the leaking component, you’ll be able to make the necessary repairs in order to stop the leaking brake fluid.
 Sometimes it can be as simple as the reservoir cap being loose or the bleed nipples not being tightened properly.

 Dot 3 vs Dot 4 vs Dot 5